top of page

 I'll never forget staring at that lab report in my rheumatologist's office, seeing those antibody titers at 840 to one, feeling discouraged, depleted, lost.
 I knew it was a sign my body was holding trauma, but I didn't understand why, how, or where exactly to go from there.

-What I’ve discovered through my own healing journey and work with thousands of patients is this: autoimmunity is a biology of trauma that’s been building for decades.
+What I've discovered through my own healing journey and work with thousands of patients is this: autoimmunity is a Biology of Trauma® that's been building for decades.

 How Long Does Autoimmunity Actually Take to Develop?